The Six Most Disturbing Books I Have Ever Read

 1. We Need To Talk About Kevin by Lionel Shriver

 Maybe we should talk about the fact that it looks like he is wearing a purse in this pic.

-Ignore the shitty cover art, and you have a book you will never forget.
+Ignore the crappy cover art, and you have a book you will never forget.

 And much like me, when you finish this book, you will want to read more of this guy’s stuff, and may I recommend Headhunters and Ghoul as great follow ups.

 Nothing you have ever read will prepare you for the insanity in this book.

 Of all the books on the list, this is the one I have read most recently, even though it was released in 1984.
 Imagine, if you would, Catcher in the Rye, if Holden Caulfield was really, truly, bat**** insane and completely detached from reality.